aicastell/noip-service/README.md

 # More simple, better

-The easiest way to do all this stuff is using docker-compose in a single command:
+The easiest way to do all this stuff in a single command is using docker-compose.
+All you need is run this command:

 `cd src; docker-compose up -d`